shmuelSigler/production_monitoring_project/README.md

 ##  Key Features

+- Periodically pinging chargeflow.io and simulating different response scenarios - using GitHub Actions to run the script at 10-minute intervals.
+-
-- periodically pinging chargeflow.io and simulating different response scenarios.By Using GitHub Actions to run the script at 10-minute intervals.
-Simulate different responses, including failures for 5-15 minutes at the start of even hours (e.g., 2:00 AM, 4:00 AM, 6:00 AM).
+- Simulate different responses, including failures for 5-15 minutes at the start of even hours (e.g., 2:00 AM, 4:00 AM, 6:00 AM).

-- Webhook for real-time communication and incident management between these two systems.
-In Case of failure - open an incident at PagerDuty, which update the status page.
+- Webhook for real-time communication and incident management between these two systems: In Case of failure - open an incident at PagerDuty, which update the status page.
 As the incident progresses and is eventually resolved, PagerDuty can update the incident status and keep a detailed log of actions.

  ## Run Locally